MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/how-to-display-values-from-custom-managed-properties-in-search-resultsoption-2.md

 ![Search Results Details](../media/OTCSP_SearchResultsDetails.png)

-1. A custom icon
+- A custom icon

-2. The value of *Title* with hit highlighting
+- The value of *Title* with hit highlighting

-3. The value of *ContentSummaryOWSMTXT* with hit highlighting
+- The value of *ContentSummaryOWSMTXT* with hit highlighting

-4. The value of *owstaxIdTechnicalSubject* (The query words did not match the property value, but because of the variable that we created in step 10, the value is displayed.)
+- The value of *owstaxIdTechnicalSubject* (The query words did not match the property value, but because of the variable that we created in step 10, the value appears.)

-5. A link to the item in the list
+- A link to the item in the list

 We wanted to make one little change to how the value for *owstaxIdTechnicalSubject* appears.
 We wanted to give users a bit more context as to what this value represents.
 Therefore, we decided to add the text "Technical Subject:" before the value.
 Also, because this value is not always present for all list items, we decided it should only display when a value was present.